quidprobros/baphomet/README.md

 ````
 BAPHOMET -- manage your emacs daemons
  Usage: $SCRIPT_NAME [switches] [arguments]
  -h,  --help                      Display help menu
  -s,  --start [name]              Start a daemon with name 'name'
  -k,  --kill, --stop [name]       Stop a daemon with name 'name'
+ -ka, --kill-all                  Stop all daemons
  -j,  --join [name] -b [buffer]   Join a daemon with name 'name' and
                                        create a new buffer 'buffer'
  -l,  --list                      List known daemons
+ -lv, --list-verbose              List daemons and file buffer count
+ -lvv, --list-very-verbose        List daemons and file buffer count
+                                       and daemon PID
  -i,  --interactive               Interactive mode

  -x,  --escape                    Exit script, run emacs as normal

 Note:
  When called without arguments, baphomet starts a new daemon
       if necessary and opens a buffer with a default name.
+ When called with only a buffer or filename, baphomet joins any daemon
+      and creates buffer with specified name.

 Examples with a daemon named 'joey'
  start daemon: $SCRIPT_NAME --start joey